defalt18/woc3.0-eventmanager-kushagrapathak/Readme.md

 Features :

-A typical evenet manager app
+A typical event manager app

 Register any event with a poster

 Register as a participant

 See the number of participants for the event you registered on the dashboard